 And with furnishings and fixtures that have history and gravitas, a patina happens over time, and with use; it’s not something that can be faked in a factory.

 Like the difference between a meal that has been processed, stripped of the nutrients that nourish our bodies, as compared to a meal prepared thoughtfully with whole organic foods locally-grown; the cheap knock-off may taste good at first, but it won’t sustain us over time.

 Having a few antiques that matter to us, owning pieces of fine quality created soulfully, chosen with care, these things, especially the ones that have stories, connect us to our homes, our communities and families, and our lives.

-Really good interior design is enables us to live and work and play in beautiful spaces that nurture us and bring us home to ourselves.
+Really good interior design enables us to live and work and play in beautiful spaces that nurture us and bring us home to ourselves.